-CIUF Belgium is offering 150 international scholarships to students to study in a French speaking school in the country as well as 70 scholarships to participate in training programmes under its CUD Scholarship Programme.
+CIUF Belgium is offering 150 CUD scholarships in Belgium for developing countries students to study in a French speaking school in the country as well as 70 scholarships to participate in training programmes under its CUD Scholarship Programme.
 Citizens of Sub Saharan Africa will make up 50% of recipients.

 Rules of Selection